NatWest mortgage customer ratings

 However, you must have at least £75,000 of income a year to be eligible for an interest-only mortgage from NatWest.
 If you’re applying for an interest-only mortgage with another person, at least one of you must meet this income requirement.

 You also won’t be able to borrow more than 50% of the property’s value on an interest-only basis if you plan on selling to repay the capital.
 If, in total, you want to borrow 75% of the property’s value, the remaining 25% of the mortgage would have to be repaid on a capital and interest basis (also known as a repayment mortgage).

 Does NatWest offer the best mortgage deals?

-Which? analysis has found that NatWest offers far fewer cheap mortgages than the average lender.
+Which? analysis has found that NatWest offers fewer cheap mortgages than the average lender.

-The average number of times a lender made it into a table was 14, but NatWest didn’t feature at all.
+The average number of times a lender made it into a table was 15, while NatWest featured four times.
 (Data source: Moneyfacts.)

 Interest rates on NatWest mortgages

 When we checked in September 2019, most mortgages from NatWest were fixed-rate deals lasting two or five years.